Amateur Radio is a fun, technical hobby for all ages.

 Simple antennas can be built at home with equipment readily available from hardware stores.

-If you are new to Amateur Radio and plan to start with a Foundation Licence and want to use HF and VHF/UHF, you should be able to get started with between $800-1500 (this is a rough guide).
+If you are new to Amateur Radio and plan to start at the Foundation Level, and want to use HF and VHF/UHF, you should be able to get started with between $800-1500 (this is a rough guide).

 In Australia, amateur radio is administered by the Australian